Class NOAACalculator

 Return the Julian day from a Java Calendar.- Parameters:

-- the Julian day corresponding to the date Note: Number is returned for start of day.
-Fractional days should be added later.
+- the Julian day corresponding to the date Note: Number is returned for the start of the Julian day.
+Fractional days / time should be added later.

 -